Jaggernaut555/midi-mixer-voicemeeter/README.md

 This will add three buttons.
 Button 1 will be named `strip0 -> A1` and will toggle bus A1 on only strip 0.
 Button 2 will be named `strip0 -> !B1` and will toggle bus B1 on strip 0.
 The `!` will invert the light's on/off state from the enabled/disabled state of the bus assignment.
 The third button will be named `strip1 -> A1` and will toggle bus A1 on strip 1.

+#### Strip Limiter Groups

+This adds new groups to assign to faders that will control the Limit setting on individual strips

 ## Other Info